traffic.core.flight

 Warning

 Making a lot of small requests can be very inefficient and may look like a denial of service.
 If you get the raw messages using a different channel, you can provide the resulting dataframe as a parameter.
-See the page about OpenSky Impala access

 The data parameter expect three columns: icao24, rawmsg and mintime, in conformance with the OpenSky API.